 Work on making your faith more visible and your

 children will see more clearly how involved God

 If you find yourself stuck in this

 area of spiritual training you might want to

-listen to Kirk Weaver’s CD entitled Overcoming
+listen to Kirk Weaver’s MP3 entitled Overcoming

 Obstacles to Spiritual Training in the Home.

 You have a lot to do as a parent.